 September 19, 2012

-In the coming weeks I will be sharing our homeschool curriculum and resources for the late elementary and pre-high school years.
-You could call these pre-high school years junior high, middle school or transition to scholar - all would work.
+In the coming weeks I will be sharing our homeschool curriculum and resources for the late elementary and emergent high school years.
+You could call these emergent school years junior high, middle school or transition to scholar - all would work.
 I don't know the best definition to use, so just bear with me.

 It's an exciting groove we've got going this year.
 More in-depth studies for Céline.
 New learning tools (i.e.: personal laptops and iPads), new activities in the community (Taekwondo), and lots of new books for inspiration.
 It's always exciting at the beginning, isn't it?

-I've done some re-organization of my homeschool categories to make it easier to track and find homeschool related posts here at FIMBY.
+I've done some re-organization of my homeschool categories to make it easier to track and find homeschool related posts here on the blog.
 I don't direct much attention to blog categories.
 Mostly because I'm always tweaking them (I'm an organizing junkie).

 We are firmly established in the middle homeschooling years with Céline, and slowly entering that stage with Laurent.
-I define the middle homeschooling years in this post.
+I define the middle years as the transition between elementary and high school, approximately 11-14/12-15 (give or take).

 For us, this is a time when we introduce more formal learning lessons - slowly and as needed by child and family.
 It's the time when my brain as homeschooling "master" starts to think beyond stories, art, and nature as the sum total of a child's curriculum.
 It's the time when we start to think more seriously about our childrens' unique gifts and challenges.
 Working to really support and encourage their gifts and help them address their specific learning challenges.

-These years are in between a very relaxed early elementary and the more formal studies of high school, but they are not "in-between" in meaning or purpose.
+These years are in-between late elementary and the more formal studies of high school, but they are not "in-between" in meaning or purpose.
 They are very important years where nurturing our childrens' love of learning is still the prime importance.
 And then as we get near the end of these years our childrens' own growing drive for knowledge and mastery, their God-given desire to challenge and push their limits kicks into high gear and we birth the high school years - or so the theory goes (smile).

 We're in this last stage of the middle years with Céline, a transition period.
 It's bumpy.
 There isn't a clear roapmap to follow but there never is.
 Her education is just that - her's.
 And we're not going to meet her needs by following someone else's path now are we?